 With catastrophic climate change threatening to hit many parts of the world in just over a decade, 149 national parliaments have adopted an emergency resolution calling for decisive action.
-Concluding the 139th Assembly of the Inter-Parliamentary Union (IPU), the resolution, called Climate change – Let us not cross the line, follows the report published last week by the UN Intergovernmental Panel on Climate Change (IPCC).
+Concluding the 139th Assembly of the Inter-Parliamentary Union (IPU) in Geneva, the resolution, called Climate change – Let us not cross the line, follows the report published last week by the UN Intergovernmental Panel on Climate Change (IPCC).
 According to the IPCC report, limiting global warming to 1.5°C requires urgent and unprecedented changes in all aspects of society.

 The emergency resolution was adopted in the context of the Assembly’s umbrella theme of science, technology and innovation to bridge the widening gap between policy-making and science.

 Gabriela Cuevas, IPU President, said “I believe that more than ever, the international community must center the majority of its efforts to attain the urgent transformation our world requires if we are to avert the environmental crisis foreseen by the UN and by the scientific community.
 Through the adoption of the emergency item on Climate Change, the IPU expresses its commitment to supporting national parliaments in the implementation of all relevant public policies, budgeting strategies and resource mobilization for the efficient and adequate adoption of the Paris Agreement.
 Time is of the essence for this situation; we call on all our parliamentarians to act now to preserve environmental balance.”

 Martin Chungong, IPU Secretary General, said “Parliaments are instrumental in preventing the world from crossing the line of no return.
 This resolution is a call to action for MPs to translate the Paris Agreement into concrete national legislation and adequate budget allocations.
 The global parliamentary community owes it to the people it represents, especially the younger generations, to take action now.”